cms-opendata-workshop/workshopqcd-2024-lesson-git/episodes/04-exercises.md

 ## Upload an existing local repository to GitHub

+For now, your code is only in your local repository.
+You will now create a remote repository, so that you can store the code there and share it.

-Go to your GitHub area (https://github.com/[yourgithubname], choose the "Repositories" tab and click on New.
+Go to your GitHub area (`https://github.com/[yourgithubname]`), choose the "Repositories" tab and click on New.

-Choose `git-example` as the repository and leave other options as they are.
-This will generate an instruction page, and you can copy the commands under the title **"…or push an existing repository from the command line"**.
+Choose `git-example` as the repository name, choose Public and leave other options as they are.
+This will create the repository and generate an instruction page, and you can copy the commands under the title **"…or push an existing repository from the command line"**.

 Note that GitHub provides the command to change the branch name to `main` which we did already.